HuskieRobotics/Northstar2025/northstar/README.md

         * letters must be lowercase
     * set the gain to 0
     * frame rate increased to 50 fps from 16 fps
+* installed ffmpeg using homebrew for frame capture
+*